devareus/Eclectic-Token-Sniper/README.md

 - Action: Must be *buy* or *sell* (required).
 To sell a token it must be present in the tokens-current.json list at moment of selling (usually bought previously by another rule or snipping method).
 - AddressIs: The address of the contract emitting the event (optional).
 - Topic0Is, Topic1Is and Topic2Is: Topics filters.
 In most cases you'll set two: topic 0 with the event type and either topic 1 or 2 as the origin or destination addresses, but this will vary depending on the interface defined by the developer of the contract that emits the event.
+- TransactionFromIs: If present, the sender of the transaction to which the event belongs must be the specified address.
+- TransactionToIs: If present, the destination of the transaction to which the event belongs must be the specified address (usually a DEX or Token contract).
+- TransactionFromIsIn: If present, the sender of the transaction to which the event belongs must be one of the addresses in the provided list.
+- TransactionToIsIn: If present, the sender of the transaction to which the event belongs must be one of the addresses in the provided list.

   The bot can obtain the address of the token to buy or sell using one of the following options: